 If you have been referred from your GP to a hospital taking part, you will receive more information from that hospital about how to access and use the NHS App.

-Urgent Care Plan (UCP)
+Universal Care Plan (UCP)

 A care plan is created following a conversation between a healthcare professional (such as a doctor or nurse) and the person in their care.
 Throughout the conversation, the healthcare professional will listen, understand and make notes on: